gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 layout: post
 categories: [aws]
 image: /assets/img/P004/cover.png
 description: "This is a beginner article, that focuses on AWS's VPC.
-If you just got into AWS and would like to crack any AWS Certification Exam, this could be extremely useful for you."
+If you are looking to crack AWS Associate Certification Exams, this could be useful to you."
 customexcerpt: "This is a beginner article, that focuses on AWS's VPC.
-If you just got into AWS and would like to crack any AWS Certification Exam, this could be extremely useful for you."
+If you are looking to crack AWS Associate Certification Exams, this could be useful to you."
 ---
 ![Cover](assets/img/P004/cover.png)
 Illustration Source: "Connected World" from [https://undraw.co](https://undraw.co/){:target="_blank"}